 The exercise ensures Air Force is responsive whenever the Australian Government requires.
 It allows Australia to contribute to the sovereign security of participating nations, ensuring they too are ready to respond to contingency operations.

-This exercise provides an environment for training and integration that directly supports international participants training requirements, and their ability to support operations in the Indo-Pacific.
+Exercise Pitch Black provides an environment for training and integration that directly supports international participants training requirements, and their ability to support operations in the Indo-Pacific.

 At the individual level, the exercise builds strong relationships between aviators and personnel from across the Indo-Pacific region, and further abroad in Europe.